SubhMSFT/AzureCosmosDB-Query-IndexingMetrics/README.md

 From the Azure portal, we get an output similar to as exhibited below.
 ![Image3](image/image3.jpg)

-As a next step, we can leverage eithe the .NET or Java SDK to understand the both the utilized indexed paths and recommended indexed paths.
+As a next step, we can leverage either the .NET or Java SDK to understand the both the utilized indexed paths and recommended indexed paths.

+E.g., I am using the .NET SDK ver 3.26.1.
+In the below code, you need to enable indexing metrics for a specific query by setting the **PopulateIndexMetrics** property to true.

 ```
     // In-partition Query: Complex